 When taking action in relation to issues which are subject to a formal opinion pursuant to paragraph 4 of this Article or to a decision pursuant to paragraph 6, competent authorities shall comply with the formal opinion or the decision, as the case may be.”;

+(8a) The following Article 17a is inserted:

+The Authority shall have in place dedicated reporting channels for receiving and handling information provided by a reporting person on reporting breaches or non-application of Union law.
+The Authority shall ensure that information may be submitted anonymously and safely.
+Where the Authority deems that the submitted information contains evidence or significant indications of material breaches, it shall provide feedback to the reporting person (71 Berès).

 Article 19 is amended as follows: